sonjetty/briostack/README.md

 ## Quick start
+Note: make sure you have installed java on your computer.
+If you run into any problems with these steps try closing and reopening the terminal.
 1. From the terminal, clone the git repo — `git clone https://github.com/sonjetty/briostack.git` (Note: You will need to have git installed on your machine)

+2. use nvm to install node version 8

-2. run `npm i` (note: it is unlikely but you may need to run `npm install @wdio/jasmine-framework --save-dev`)
+3. run `npm i` (note: it is unlikely but you may need to run `npm install @wdio/jasmine-framework --save-dev`)

-3. use nvm to install node version 8

-4. merge the scripts to your `package.json` scripts
+4. Find the `chromedriver.exe` file inside of the project.
+Once you have found it move the file node_modules>chromedriver>lib

 5. for web testing run `npm run web.browser`